Expulsion from Derna bastion may show limits for Islamic State in Libya

 Since the eastern army units and the Abu Salim fighters treat each other as enemies, and as long as these regional military forces do not try to venture into Derna, it may well remain a playground for radical Islamists.

 “It’s a crowded field,” said Frederic Wehrey, Senior Associate at the Carnegie Endowment for International Peace.
-“Everything in Libya is fragmented, everything is localized, so it’s difficult for any group to expand.”
+“Everything in Libya is fragmented, everything is localised, so it’s difficult for any group to expand.”